-Retracted Tag Axle
+Raised Tag Axle

-Illuminates when the tag axle is retracted.
-The telltale panel audible alarm will sound to warn the driver.
+Illuminates when the tag axle is raised.
+If the vehicle speed exceeds 12 mph (20 km/h), this telltale will start flashing and an audible alarm will sound to warn the driver that the allowed speed with tag axle raised is exceeded.
 The control valve is located on the L.H. lateral console.